 Security Considerations: Data Sovereignty and Breach Risk

-The long-term cryptographic risk deserves consideration for data retained for decades.
+Long-term cryptographic risk deserves consideration for data retained for decades.
 Medical imaging archives are maintained for 30+ years for patient care continuity and legal requirements.
-While current encryption standards protect data transmitted to and stored in cloud services, removing any external transmission eliminates future concerns about cryptographic vulnerabilities that might compromise currently-encrypted data decades from now.
+While current encryption standards protect data transmitted to and stored in cloud services, removing external transmission eliminates future concerns about cryptographic vulnerabilities that might compromise currently-encrypted data decades from now.
 For organizations handling sensitive data with AI applications, our article on securing AI systems with sensitive data covers additional security considerations.

 Performance Improvements from On-Premise Deployment